Understanding the link between risk and finance

-You might have an opinion on how to approach uncertainty.
-There is a good chance you might need to re-think it.
+You might have an opinion about how to approach uncertainty, but there’s a good chance you need to re-think it.

-Most people define business risk in business by whether you make or lose money.
+Most people define business risk by whether you make or lose money.
 Yet consider Apple.
-The company had over $59 billion net income in fiscal 2018 – and between October 1, 2018 and January 15, 2019, its share price fell almost 30%.
+The company had more than $59 billion net income in fiscal 2018 – and between October 1, 2018 and January 15, 2019, its share price fell almost 30%.
 Apple had made a lot of money, but clearly, from a shareholder perspective, something else was at play.
 That something was risk.

 Risk, or uncertainty, is critical to finance.
 In many ways, finance cares more about the potential range of outcomes than the outcome itself.
 In today’s highly complex and unpredictable marketplace, we need to shift how we think through uncertainty and calculate risk.

 Take a look at the distribution of annual returns for three types of investments from 1928 through 2018.

 The figure shows the returns generated annually if you had put your money in three-month US Treasury bills, ten-year US Treasury Bonds, or the S&P 500 equity index.
 Notice that the range of outcomes has been far narrower for the three-month Treasury bills than for the other two asset classes.
 In technical terms, the ‘standard deviation’ of the returns is less for investments in three-month treasuries than for the S&P 500.

 This is how risk is defined in finance: by the amount of uncertainty or the volatility of the outcomes.
 More uncertainty – that is, more standard deviation – in the potential range of results means more risk (although of course, this can be compensated for with higher rates of return).

 The next time you go into a budget review, you should change your frame of reference.
 Your absolute performance during the month, quarter or year matters less than how you did against the plan.
 If you plan to lose money during a period of time and you lose what you expect, there is no risk in that outcome.
 The same would be true if you made money.
 The risk comes from how far away from the plan you end up.